B-Interactive/cloudflare-stream-wordpress/README.md

 The block renders dynamically on the front end, so it uses the same signed embed path as the shortcode.
 There is no block UI for `preload`, `postertime` or `posterurl` — use the shortcode when you need those.
 Blocks saved by older versions (static iframe or the old `<stream>` tag) keep working in a deprecated form, but will not get signed playback until the block is updated or converted.

-Uploading and browsing the Stream library require the `manage_options` capability.
+Content editors (`edit_posts`) can open the Stream library, select a video, and preview playback.
+Uploading, renaming, deleting, and plugin settings require the `manage_options` capability.

 ### Shortcode